michaellouieloria/react-boilerplate/README.md

 ## React.js Boilerplate

-It is a basic React.js project boilerplate, it uses JSX, the Backbone Router, Browserify and SASS.
+It is a basic React.js project boilerplate, it uses JSX, React Router, Browserify and SASS.

 ### How to run